 The SFQG is lucky to snag Kathy Doughty—the Australia-based quilter, fabric designer, blogger and owner of the renowned Material Obsession shop—during her current swing through the United States.
 Also a prolific author and international teacher, Kathy has been involved in the industry since 2003 and has contributed to the changing influences in the patchwork and quilting community.
 In the lecture she shares the story of how all these influences have shaped her experience.

 The Art of Illusion

 The name Alice Beasley is synonymous in the Bay Area with portraits in fabric of people and things—dancers, take-out food, water, soldiers, flowers, race horses, children, swimmers, family members, and more.
 Her quilts have a painterly quality, but she works her magic without paints, dyes or surface treatments.
 Starting with ordinary fabrics, translucent silks and organzas, Alice layers and fuses snippets to create a collaged composition.
-She’ll describe this process—from inspirations to techniques to completed images—in her talk.
-You can read more about Alice at www.alicebeasley.com.
+She’ll describe this process—from inspirations to techniques to completed images—in her talk, The Art of Illusion.
+You can read more about Alice here.

-Up Close and Personal: Selecting Quilts for Exhibition
+Up Close & Personal: Selecting Quilts for Exhibition